Guide to Letters of Credit

 Types of Letters of Credit

-• Commercial Letter of Credit: The issuing bank pays the seller directly.
-For a stand-by letter of credit, the bank only pays the seller if the buyer cannot transfer funds.
+• Commercial Letter of Credit: This is a method in which the issuing bank pays the seller directly.
+For a stand-by letter of credit, which is a secondary method of payment, the bank only pays the seller if the buyer cannot transfer funds.

-• Traveler’s Letter of Credit: Travelers can make withdrawals in a foreign country.
-The issuing bank guarantees to honor any withdrawals.
+• Traveler’s Letter of Credit: With this kind of letter, travelers can make withdrawals in a foreign country because the issuing bank guarantees to honor any withdrawals.

 • Confirmed Letter of Credit: A seller using a confirmed letter of credit involves a secondary bank, typically the seller’s bank.
-They guarantee payment if the first bank fails to pay.
+This bank guarantees payment if the first bank fails to pay.

-You may also hear an irrevocable letter of credit mentioned; this is a letter of credit that can’t be changed or canceled unless all parties agree.
+There is also an irrevocable letter of credit.
+This is a letter of credit that can’t be changed or canceled unless all parties agree.

 Get up to $300 when you bank with SoFi.